21prnv/brainrot-ai/backend/README.md

 3. `scriptGeneration` - Script generated from frames
 4. `audioGeneration` - Audio created from script
 5. `videoMerging` - Final video with new audio created
+6. `subtitleGeneration` - Subtitles created and added ⭐ NEW

 ## 🔍 Monitoring